Palbatross/demo-repo/README.md

 # Demo Repo

 > With my cross-bow, I shot the albatross.
-> Quote from "The Rime of the Ancient Mariner"
+> A quote from "The Rime of the Ancient Mariner"